Newtown - Elmhurst Former Gas Holder

 landmark.
 Photo courtesy of The

-Site owners intended to sell this property, located in the City of Elmhurst, for commercial purposes.
+Site owners intended to sell this property, located in Elmhurst, for commercial purposes.
 After community groups expressed the need for a public park, the owners agreed to sell the land to New York City for $1.

 This Queens County property once contained two KeySpan Newtown gas holders, known as the Elmhurst gas tanks.
 The tanks were 275-feet in diameter, visible from the highway and well-known as a local landmark.
 Following cleanup, the property was donated to New York City (NYC) to be developed as a park and a community center.